taivu1998/GANime/README.md

 # GANime

-This program implements deep generative models for generating colorized anime characters based on sketch drawings.
-There are three main models used in this project: Neural Style Transfer, Conditional GAN (Pix2Pix), and CycleGAN.
+This program implements several deep generative models for generating colorized anime characters based on sketch drawings.
+There are three main models used in this project, including Neural Style Transfer, Conditional GAN (Pix2Pix), and CycleGAN.

 ## Demo